Legacy Trail (Florida)

 The Legacy Trail is an 18.5 mi multi-use recreational rail trail connecting Sarasota and Venice, Florida.
-It runs along a former portion of the Seminole Gulf Railway corridor (most of which was originally a Seaboard Air Line Railroad corridor).
+It runs along a former portion of the Seminole Gulf Railway corridor (most of which was originally part of the Seaboard Air Line Railroad corridor).
 The trail runs from the Historic Venice Train Depot to Fruitville Road in Sarasota.
 The original segment of the trail from Venice to Palmer Ranch opened in 2008 and it was extended to downtown Sarasota in 2022.